Ronin (film): Critical response

 Critical reception to Ronin was favorable; critics praised its ensemble cast, with many singling out Robert De Niro.
-Todd McCarthy in Variety credited De Niro with sustaining the film but a reviewer from the Chicago Reader disagreed.
-The film's action scenes, particularly the car chases, were generally praised; Janet Maslin in The New York Times called them "nothing short of sensational".
-These scenes were criticized by The Washington Post for their length and by McCarthy for their excessive jump cuts.
-Robert Fraisse's cinematography was routinely praised; Michael Wilmington in the Chicago Tribune called it superficially attractive and entertaining.
+Todd McCarthy in Variety credited De Niro with sustaining the film, but Lisa Alspector from the Chicago Reader disagreed.

+The film's action scenes, particularly the car chases, were generally praised.
+Janet Maslin in The New York Times called them "nothing short of sensational".
+These scenes were criticized by The Washington Post for their length, and by McCarthy for their excessive jump cuts.

+Robert Fraisse's cinematography was routinely praised.
+Michael Wilmington in the Chicago Tribune called it superficially attractive and entertaining.
 Although the plot was criticized by the Chicago Reader as dull and The Washington Post as derivative, Wilmington called it a "familiar but taut tale".
-Some reviewers singled out the espionage scene in which De Niro and Natascha McElhone pose as tourists and photograph their targets at a Cannes hotel as one of the film's best.
+Some reviewers singled out as one of the film's best the espionage scene in which De Niro and Natascha McElhone pose as tourists and photograph their targets at a Cannes hotel.

-Critics also evaluated Frankenheimer because the broad acclaim he received with the political thriller The Manchurian Candidate (1962) established him as a director.
-Many said he was influenced by the works of fellow filmmaker and close friend Jean-Pierre Melville, particularly Melville's neo-noir film Le Samouraï (1967), but McCarthy wrote that Ronin lacks Melville's "world-weary, existential ennui".
-The film was considered to be a return to form for Frankenheimer, whose Emmy Awards for the television films Against the Wall (1994), The Burning Season, Andersonville and George Wallace had resurrected his career, after it lost momentum during the 1970s and 1980s due to the director's alcohol addiction.
-Ronin was Frankenheimer's last well-received feature film; Wilmington called it the director's best theatrical film in decades despite lacking The Manchurian Candidate's "blazing invention", and Stephen Prince called the film his "end-of-career masterpiece".
+Critics also evaluated Frankenheimer because the broad acclaim that he received with the political thriller The Manchurian Candidate (1962) had established him as a director.
+Many said that he was influenced by the works of fellow filmmaker and close friend Jean-Pierre Melville, particularly Melville's neo-noir film Le Samouraï (1967), but McCarthy wrote that Ronin lacks Melville's "world-weary, existential ennui".

+The film was considered a return to form for Frankenheimer, whose Emmy Awards for the television films Against the Wall (1994), The Burning Season, Andersonville and George Wallace had resurrected his career after it had lost momentum during the 1970s and 1980s due to the director's alcohol addiction.
+Ronin was Frankenheimer's last well-received feature film.
+Wilmington called it the director's best theatrical film in decades despite lacking The Manchurian Candidate's "blazing invention", and Stephen Prince called the film his "end-of-career masterpiece".
 Prince wrote:

 With Ronin, Frankenheimer vindicated his cinematic talents and aesthetic preferences.
 The film is stylistically bonded with the principles of his work as found in the earliest and best period of his career.
 Its aesthetic of realism places it with Grand Prix, The Train, and The Gypsy Moths, and its minimalist conception of character and narrative detail bonds it to those productions as well.
 Frankenheimer had not lost his touch as a filmmaker, far from it.
 Ronin is smart, sharp, and witty, and it shows a greater facility for visual storytelling than most films made today, by younger directors, can muster.